lukestanley/ChillTranslator/README.md

 You can try out the ChillTranslator via the HuggingFace Space demo at [https://huggingface.co/spaces/lukestanley/ChillTranslator](https://huggingface.co/spaces/lukestanley/ChillTranslator).

+It can also be used via the command line to improve a specific text of your choice, or it can be used as a module.
+All of the code is in this repo, for the serverles worker, the logic, and Gradio UI.

 ChillTranslator aims to help make online interactions more healthy.

-Currently, it "translates" a built-in example of a spicy comment, and it can be used via the command line to improve a specific text of your choice, or it can be imported as a module.

 Online toxicity can undermine the quality of discourse, causing distress 😞 and driving people away from online communities.
 Or worse: it can create a viral toxic loop 🌀!